silverstripe/userhelp.silverstripe.org/README.md

 The content for userhelp.silverstripe.org is stored in a separate repository:
 [https://github.com/silverstripe/silverstripe-userhelp-content](https://github.com/silverstripe/silverstripe-userhelp-content).
-If you wish to edit the documentation content, submit a pull request on that Github project.
-Updates to the content are synced regularly with userhelp.silverstripe.org via a cron job.
+If you wish to edit the documentation content, submit a pull request to that Github project.
+Updates to the content are synced regularly with userhelp.silverstripe.org via the cron job `UpdateDocsCronTask`.

 ## Cron job

-The cron job includes tasks to keep userhelp.silverstripe.org up to date with the latest code.
-The crontask `app/code/DocsCronTask.php` initiates tasks which fetch the latest documentation for each module from git and rebuilds the search indexes.
+The cron job `UpdateDocsCronTask` includes tasks that fetch the latest documentation for each module from git and rebuilds the search indexes.

 	public function getSchedule() {
-    return "0 20 * * *"; // runs process() function every day at 8pm
+    return "0 8 * * *"; // runs process() function every day at 8AM
   }

 ## Deployment